Grayseon/pluralize/README.md

 const countries = ["Russia", "Canada", "the United States"]

 console.log(`The top 3 countries by land area are: ${and(countries)}`)
+// The top 3 countries by land area are: Russia, Canada, and the United States.
 ```

 You can also pass the separator and conjugation for special cases (like a super comma).